DarienBrito/TDMorph/Help/Shortcuts.md

 # Shortcuts

 There are various shortcuts in the TDMorph ecosystem.
-I have tried to keep them as simple as possible, so the only keys you will ever have to remember are shift, control and some mouse button.
+I have tried to keep them as simple as possible, so the only keys you will ever have to remember are `shift`, `control` and some `mouse button`.

 ## ElementsContainer